Improve the Help system in Drupal

 4. Bottom navigation should link to child pages too(nested), similar to book module.

 6. Make users able to browse help content based on their "topic", independent of modules. (as opposed to current per module topics).
-[Might not happen]
+[Will not happen, We have a better proposal; see Welcome page post.]

 8. Browse help topics defined by each module.
 A page similar to admin/by-module.